Aditi-bairagi61/Avishakar/README.md

 Resource Management: Track equipment, materials, and manpower.<br>
 Transparency: Enhance visibility for all stakeholders.<br>
 Reports and Analytics: Generate insights for decision-making.<br>
-User-Friendly Interface: Intuitive design for ease of use.
+User-Friendly Interface: Intuitive design for ease of use.<br><br><br>
+Note: This repository contains a demo website showcasing the functionality of the project.